 - Heart disease

 Changing your relationship with alcohol allows your body and mind space to recover from inflammation and regain its natural balance.
 It can also introduce several other benefits of sobriety.
 There’s many resources to help you make a change.
-At Monument, we offer affordable treatment options such as medication to stop drinking, alcohol therapy, and peer support.
-You are not alone.
+At Monument, we provide a judgment and stigma-free alcohol treatment program and support every step of the way.
+Whatever the challenge, you are not alone.

 - University of Porto Medical School.
 “Alcohol intake and systemic markers of inflammation–shape of the association according to sex and body mass index, https://www.ncbi.nlm.nih.gov/pubmed/20083478.”
 Accessed Apr, 10.
 2022.

 - Translational Psychiatry.
 “The link between inflammation, bugs, the intestine and the brain in alcohol dependence, https://doi.org/10.1038/tp.2017.15.”
 Accessed Apr, 10.
 2022.

 - Verywell Mind.
 “How Alcohol Compounds Its Damage to the Brain, https://www.verywellmind.com/alcohol-compounds-its-damage-to-the-brain-62747.”
 Accessed Apr, 10.
 2022.